16 Strawberries Benefits, Nutrition, Recipe And Side Effects

 Illustration: StyleCraze Design Team

 Strawberries are sweet, juicy fruits rich in antioxidants and plant compounds.
 These delicious berries are high in nutrients and can be consumed raw or fresh.
 The many strawberry health benefits can be attributed to their rich nutritional profile.
 The consumption of strawberries may protect the heart, aid in blood sugar control, support cancer prevention, boost immune health, regulate blood pressure levels, and improve brain function.
-They can also improve skin health by eliminating dead skin cells and cleansing the skin.
+They are also popular among the list of foods for healthy skin.
+They can improve skin health by eliminating dead skin cells and cleansing the skin.
 Though there is not enough research on the side effects of strawberries, pregnant and breastfeeding women should check their portions to avoid adverse reactions.

 Frequently Asked Questions